softeng-feup/open-cx-softbeanies/README.md

 # SimplyFind

 ## Vision

 Our vision is to help users navigate the conference building by guiding them from their current location to relevant spots in the conference

 ---

+## Elevator Pitch

+We started this project because we understand how hard it is to find our way in a conference building we have never been in.
+So why would you find your way when SimplyFind can do it for you?
+If you need to go somewhere and have no idea how to, just a couple of taps will make sure you go where you need to without ever getting you lost.

+---

-### User stories
+## User stories

 + As a coffee drinker, I would like to know where the coffee machines are, because I don't want to be dependent on the coffee breaks.

 + As a forgetful person, I would like to know what conferences are going on today because I wanted a simple way to get this information.

-+ As a foreigner I would like to locate myself within FEUP because I was never here before.
++ As a foreigner I would like to locate myself within FEUP because I was never there before.

 + As a person with no sense of direction, I would like to have very precise directions to not get lost in the building.